 History Behind Legalized Sports Betting in New York State

 Tribal casinos have always played a big role in New York betting.
-For years, there were no commercial casinos in New York, but this all changed in 2013.
+For years, there were no commercial casinos, but this all changed in 2013.

-Even though the New York legislature passed this law, the fate of New York sports betting depended on federal legalization in the United States.
+Even though the New York Legislature passed this law, the fate of sports betting depended on federal legalization in the United States.
 The belief was that the US would legalize sports betting, but when construction started on commercial casinos, it was still illegal throughout most of the country.

 Financial History Behind Legal Sports Betting in New York State